White Barbecue Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-This White Barbecue Chicken is sure to become a new crowd favorite at all of your cookouts this summer!
+This White Barbecue Chicken is sure to become a new crowd favorite at your summer cookouts!

 As promised, today we’re sharing our recipe for White Barbecue Chicken.
 It uses that deliciously zesty White Barbecue Sauce recipe that we shared yesterday, and the chicken comes out super juicy and so flavorful!
 I’m even going to go as far as saying, I may never cook with red barbecue sauce ever again!